Why Now?

 Fall 2020

-Texas A&M VMBS Dean Dr. John R. August and Small Animal Clinical Sciences Department Head Dr. Jon Levine lead a group of internal and external stakeholders through Visioning Summits with an external facilitation consultant.
+Texas A&M VMBS Dean Dr. John R. August leads a group of internal and external stakeholders through Visioning Summits with an external facilitation consultant.

 Empty Date